Bai-Chiang/Linux_tinkering_notes/Touhou.md

 1. Download the patch from [touhouwiki](https://en.touhouwiki.net/wiki/Game_Tools_and_Modifications#Vsync_Patches), and extrat it to `/home/deck/Touhou/VsyncPatch/`.

-1. Go to `vpatch_rev7` directory, then copy `vpatch.exe`, `vpatch.ini` and `vpatch_th10.dll` to game directory `/home/deck/.local/share/Steam/steamapps/common/th10/`.
+1. Go to `vpatch_rev7` directory, then copy `vpatch.exe`, `vpatch.ini` and `vpatch_th10.dll` to the game directory `/home/deck/.local/share/Steam/steamapps/common/th10/`.

 1. Open `vpatch.ini` in the game directory with your favourate text editor.
    We are going to change windows size.
    For TH10 the default window is very small.
    If using 4K display, set `enabled = 1`, `Width = 2667` and `Height = 2000`.
    If using 1080p display set `Width = 1280` and `Height = 960`.
    Based on [this](https://steamcommunity.com/sharedfiles/filedetails/?id=2196860604) tutorial.

 1. Make a backup of original Steam executable.
    Copy `/home/deck/.local/share/Steam/steamapps/common/th10/th10.exe` to `/home/deck/Touhou/th10.exe.steam`.
    This is for convenience, you can always recover it using Steam by verifing local data.

 1. Replace the `/home/deck/.local/share/Steam/steamapps/common/th10/th10.exe` with the one you leaglly obtained from original disk.